-Subject to such revocation, all proxies duly executed and received prior to, or during the Annual Meeting, will be voted in accordance with the specification on the proxy card.
-If no specification is made, proxies will be voted as described in "Recommendation of Our Board of Directors" section for each of the proposals listed on the proxy card.
+Subject to such revocation, all proxies duly executed and received prior to, or during the Annual Meeting, will be voted in accordance with the specification on the proxy card (for registered holders) or on the voting instructions submitted to such holder's broker or nominee (for beneficial owners).
+If no specification is made, proxies will be voted as described in the "Counting the Vote" section for each of the proposals listed on the proxy card.
 As to other matters, if any, to be voted upon at the Annual Meeting, the persons designated as proxies, who were selected by the Board, will take such actions as they, in their discretion, may deem advisable.